Mary GrandPré: Harry Potter series

 GrandPré's work on the Harry Potter novel series came when David Saylor of Scholastic contacted her.
 Though GrandPré initially declined the assignment due to her schedule, he eventually convinced her to take it.
 GrandPré says, "By the time I was working on Book 3, we knew we were dealing with something very special."
 GrandPré illustrated all of the American editions of the Harry Potter novels.
 She was one of the few people who were able to read the Harry Potter books before they were released to the general public.
 When she received each new book, she read the story through once, highlighting descriptions that she felt would do well as an illustration.
 She then created various sketches as ideas for the cover and chapter art before sending her favorites to the editors to decide which should appear in the final publication.
 GrandPré devises her images after reading the manuscripts for the books, and does not collaborate with or receive input from J.K.
 Rowling, although the two have met.
-Her artwork for the final novel in the series, Harry Potter and the Deathly Hallows, was created using pastels on toned printmaking paper.
+Her artwork for the final novel in the series, Harry Potter and the Deathly Hallows, was created using pastels on toned printmaking paper, while the chapter headings were black-and-white charcoal drawings.

 Other work

 In addition to the Harry Potter series, she has illustrated picture books including Pockets, The Noisy Paint Box, Chin Yu Min and the Ginger Cat, Vegetables Go to Bed, The Thread of Life, Swing Around the Sun, The Sea Chest, and Sweep Dreams.
 She also illustrated Plum, and Henry and Pawl and the Round Yellow Ball, which was co-written by her husband, Tom Casmer.

+During the COVID-19 pandemic, GrandPré branched out from paintings, and began making sock monkeys as a way to cope with stress.
+Some of these monkeys have been sold, with partial proceeds going towards Covid relief charities.

 Recognition

-GrandPré's illustrations for The Noisy Paint Box were recognized by the 2015 Caldecott Medal committee.
+GrandPré's illustrations for The Noisy Paint Box authored by Barb Rosenstock were recognized by the 2015 Caldecott Medal committee.
 She was given a Caldecott Honor for her work in this picture book biography of Wassily Kandinsky, evoking his synesthesia.
 GrandPré's work with the Harry Potter books has been featured on the cover of Time magazine.
 Her work, chosen from thousands of illustrators, has also been featured on the cover of Showcase 16.
 She has received awards from The Society of Illustrators, Communication Arts, Graphis, Print, and Art Direction, and has been profiled in Step-by-Step Graphics and Communications Arts Magazine.
 GrandPré has also been featured in the book How Jane Won, which examines fifty women who have been successful in their chosen career and in their personal lives.

 Charity work

 In 2006, GrandPré began creating art for herself instead of for an assignment.
 She has donated several pieces to The Wellness Community of Southwest Florida, a non-profit organization providing support for people with cancer.
-She has also contributed to her local Habitat for Humanity charity by donating pieces and books, as well.
+She has also contributed to her local Habitat for Humanity charity by donating artwork and books.